- A clear explanation of how content marketing works through the entire process.

 - When you hope to achieve it by.

-- How to Set Marketing Goals You Can Actually Achieve from Kissmetrics
+- How To Set Marketing Goals You Can Actually Achieve from Neil Patel

 - How to Set Marketing Goals Based on Business Goals from ImpactBND

 - How to Define SMART Marketing Objectives from Smart Metrics

 Here's how to set SMART marketing goals (and manage the rest of your content marketing process, too):Click To Tweet